FredKSchott/snowpack/www/_template/guides/streaming-imports.md

 ## What do I do if a package isn't supported / working?

-Skypack (the CDN that powers `pkg.snowpack.dev`) is always improving, and it's goal is to support all packages.
+Skypack (the CDN that powers `pkg.snowpack.dev`) is always improving, and its goal is to support all packages.
 If you find a package that doesn't work, report it to [Skypack's issue tracker](https://github.com/snowpackjs/skypack-cdn/issues) on GitHub.
 Many of Snowpack's core contributors also work on Skypack, and will be happy to take a look at the broken package.

 In a future release, we'll add better support to replace broken packages locally.